netidx/netidx-book/src/administration/configuration.md

 ### parent

-This section is either null if the cluster has no parent, or a record specfying
+This section is either null if the resolver cluster has no parent, or a record specfying

-- path: The path where this cluster attaches to the parent.
-For example a query for something in /tmp would result in a referral to the parent in the above example, because /tmp is not a child of /app, so this cluster isn't authoratative for /tmp.
+- path: The path where this resolver cluster attaches to the parent.
+For example a query for something in /tmp would result in a referral to the parent in the above example, because /tmp is not a child of /app, so this resolver cluster isn't authoratative for /tmp.
 It's entirely posible that the parent isn't authoratative for /tmp either, in which case the client would get another referral upon querying the parent.
 This chain of referrals can continue until a maximum number